JUB-Yoush/personal-site/src/routes/blog/honning-innovating.md

 ---

 ---
+thing to add to the other post: You can't kill that dawg inside you.
+also: I am not good at programming.
 # Was Tetris... inevitable?
 If Alexey Pajitnov hadn't created the game circa 1984, would somebody else have instead?

 Of course you can ask this question of any video game, or any innovation in anything.
-But Tetris stands out to me as an game worth asking this questions about because Tetris is so...
+But Tetris stands out to me as an game worth asking this questions about because it's so...
 Perfect.

 Tetris was complete the day it came out.
 A few simple ideas came together to create a game that was so simple but so innovate, understood in an instant but could be enjoyed for a lifetime.
 All of it's few systems work perfectly with one another to make a game where there isn't really anywhere left to take it.
 The Tetris of 1984 is effectively the Tetris of today, with little modification.
 Tetris was and continues to be, a perfect video game.
 Tetris is the final form of itself.

 I'll be the first person to tell you that ideas don't spawn out of the ether from nothing, and we can trace back the origin of Tetris to math concepts and Pajitnov playing with Tetromino puzzles as a child, but something about it's simplicity and elegance makes it feel like it just manifested completely finished out of the primordial soup.
 I can't imagine a world without Tetris, it feels so obvious.
 How many more Tetrises are there?
 How many more genres of games are there that nobody has thought to make yet?
-Do other games have a platonic ideal, a final form that it's waiting to achieve?
+Do other games and genres have a platonic ideal, a final form that it's waiting to achieve?
+If so, how do we reach it?

 As game designers, we push the bounds of what we know to be possible, but we also focus in on and refine the things we already know are possible, in an effort to make even more fun, engaging, interesting, and good.

 I have broadly categorized these two types of thinking into honing and innovating.

+In writing this post I've realized that this concept I thoguht was fairly simple has complexities only discoverable once you give yourself the task of trying to understand it.
+I cannot talk about the entiery of this concept

 the rest of the blog post will just be me talking about this concept.